Tenet-X/chain-node/README.md

 ```
 ./add-node.sh
 ```
-The cluster name and the node name is by default cluster2 and node2 respectively.
+The cluster name and the node name is by default cluster1 and node1 respectively.
+If you want to customize the settings of Ethereum nodes.
+You can visit [Go Ethereum](https://github.com/ethereum/go-ethereum) for more information.
+For example, you can change the [syncmode](https://github.com/Tenet-X/chain-node/blob/eth/chain/geth/deployment.yaml) to "snap"  to set up an Ethereum node more quickly.

+This script will first create a persistent volumn claim and then apply the deployment.

 ### Add etl node
 If you want to add a node that can listen to the full node and publish information using Pub/Sub, please run the following command.